irallabhandi/HCI/README.md

 # Project: Web application for hospital emergency rooms (ER)
-This repository contains all assignments submited during the course and all the necessary elements of a UX Case Study to design a web application that:
+This repository contains all assignments submited during the course and all elements of the UX Case Study including:
-- Shows the user a list of nearby hospitals
-- Gives the user basic first aid assistance
-- Lets the user fill out electronic ER registration and consent forms for themselves before hand
-- Lets the user fill out electronic ER registration and consent forms for strangers/friends/family
-- It gives the user multiple language options to fill the forms and also has a speech to text feature for those who cannot read and write.
+- User research
+- Designing
+- Prototyping